 Analyzing Corsair Gaming's Unusual Options Activity

-Shares of Corsair Gaming (NASDAQ:CRSR) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $28.84.
+On Monday, shares of Corsair Gaming (NASDAQ:CRSR) saw unusual options activity.
+After the option alert, the stock price moved up to $29.59.

 - Sentiment: BULLISH